The Vampire Chronicles

-The Vampire Chronicles is a series of gothic horror novels and a media franchise, created by American writer Anne Rice, that revolves around the fictional character Lestat de Lioncourt, a French nobleman turned into a vampire in the 18th century.
+The Vampire Chronicles is a series of Gothic vampire novels and a media franchise, created by American author Anne Rice, that revolves around the fictional character Lestat de Lioncourt, a French nobleman turned into a vampire in the 18th century.

 Rice said in a 2008 interview that her vampires were a "metaphor for lost souls".
 The homoerotic overtones of The Vampire Chronicles are also well-documented.
 As of November 2008, The Vampire Chronicles had sold 80 million copies worldwide.

-The first novel in the series, Interview with the Vampire (1976), was made into a 1994 film starring Tom Cruise, Brad Pitt, Antonio Banderas, Christian Slater and Kirsten Dunst.
-The Queen of the Damned (1988) was adapted into a 2002 film of the same name, starring Stuart Townsend and Aaliyah and using some material from 1985's The Vampire Lestat.
-In May 2020, AMC acquired the rights to both The Vampire Chronicles and Lives of the Mayfair Witches for developing film and television projects.
-A seven-episode television adaptation, Interview with the Vampire, premiered on AMC on October 2, 2022, starring Jacob Anderson and Sam Reid.
+The first novel in the series, Interview with the Vampire (1976), was made into a 1994 film of the same name.
+The Queen of the Damned (1988) was adapted into a 2002 film of the same name, which also used some material from The Vampire Lestat (1985).
+Both films were released by Warner Bros.
+Pictures.
+A television series, Interview with the Vampire, premiered on AMC in 2022.